ampedraza/APedraza_About/README.md

 # Projects
-In this repository, you will find my data science individual projects as well as group projects done while at school.
-Projects were either done in R or Python.
+In this repository, you will find my individual data science projects as well as group projects done while at school.
+The projects were either done in either R or Python.